eyedeekay/Nextcloud-over-I2P-on-Docker/README.md

 that sounds kind of complicated to get set up but once it's there that would be a way better way to do this.
 All I'd need is a hosts file."\*

 Hi.
-We're I2P.
+Welcome to I2P.
 We've been doing this for a while.
 You can use ours.

 Requirements:
 -------------